mitchellh/zig-graph/README.md

 * Kahn for topological sorting
 * Shortest path given a topological sort
 * String marshaling for easier debugging
+* "Unmanaged" graph so allocator can be sent to each op

 ## Example